-Barker oversaw a third-place finish by the Texans at the 2014 NJCAA Cross Country Championships and a 2014 National Champion finish in the Men’s Half Marathon.
+This past season, Barker oversaw a third place finish by the Texans at the 2014 NJCAA Cross Country Championships and a 2014 National Champion finish in the Men’s Half Marathon.
 Antibahs Kibiwott Kosgey earned an All-American standing with his performance, garnering a national runner-up finish in the cross country meet held at Shadow Hills Golf Course in Lubbock, Texas.
 Kosgey also was the national champion for the NJCAA Half Marathon in Topeka, Kan.
-In addition, he helped clinch the Texans ninth consecutive outdoor crown when he finished first in the 3000-meter steeplechase and had a second place finish in the 1500 and 5000.
+In addition he helped clinch the Texans ninth consecutive outdoor crown when he finished first in the 3000-meter steeplechase and had a second place finish in the 1500 and 5000.

 The 2011 cross country season saw Barker help lead the South Plains women to yet another share of the NJCAA Half-Marathon crown.
 Thanks to a 1-2 finishing punch from freshman Darroneshia Lott and sophomore Kirsten Taylor.
 The women’s cross country team also spent time with a No. 1 ranking before finishing fourth at the NJCAA Cross Country Championships in Hobbs, N.M., a week prior to winning the half-marathon.
 The cross country championship was highlighted by a sweep of the men’s and women’s individual titles by Kemoy Campbell and Natoya Goule.
 Both would go on to win multiple championships each at the NJCAA Outdoor Championships hosted by South Plains College.